temporalio/documentation/docs/go-selectors.md

 ## Querying Selector State

-TODO: document `selector.HasPending`
-Context: This was added to ensure that signals are not lost when Workflow closed.
+There is a `selector.HasPending` API that was added to ensure that signals are not lost when Workflow closed.
-Explain how to ensure signals are not lost.

 ## Learn More